 First, I began by printing everything, paying close attention to special printing instructions for the reproducibles.
 I put the related reading list in the front folder and the planning guide in a page protector.
-I then three hole punched the rest of the pages(except the reproducibles) and added tabs for the vocabulary, activities, and instructions, and the activities answer key.
+I then three-hole punched the rest of the pages(except the reproducibles) and added tabs for the vocabulary, activities, and instructions, and the activities answer key.
 The green folder you see behind the tabs is where I stored the reproducibles until they were needed.

 I then put additional books on hold at the library.
 Of course, you don’t have to use additional books, all the information needed to complete a pack is included.
 I love easy!

-These are some of the books we used:
+Some of the books we used

 Then we read through the research guide and completed some of the activities as we went through the individual painters.
 This is another aspect of these project packs that I like, you pick and choose which activities to complete without the pressure of trying to get them all finished.